Sample department plan for returning to campus

 - We allow individuals who test positive to remain in isolation for at least 7 days from symptom onset or 72 hours fever free, whichever is longer — or current public health official guidance.

-- We will also allow individuals awaiting test results to remain in isolation, and for those who have had close contact with confirmed cases to remain in quarantine for 14 days.
+- We will also allow individuals awaiting test results to remain in isolation, and for those who have had close contact with confirmed cases to remain in quarantine.

 - We plan to have hand sanitizer and antiseptic cleaning materials available in our office to ensure good hand washing and hygiene practices.